bryanwhiting/blog/posts/how-to-blog-with-obsidian-and-quarto.md

 15. Make some footnotes for content that doesn't flow
 16. Cry and debate if I'm a good writer or if anyone is even listening anymore
 17. Add a subscribe button
-18. share a food one to social media
+18. share a good one to social media
 19. Check my Google analytics to see if I'm popular.
 Check subscribers to see if I got any.
 Wonder why I care anyway because I know I won't make money off this.
 20. Get an idea for a new post while reading a book and start again